bjoerge/debounce-promise/README.md

 ## Api
 `debounce(func, [wait=0], [{leading: true|false})`

 Returns a debounced version of `func` that delays invoking until after `wait` milliseconds.
-Set `leading: true` if you want to call `func` immediately and use the value from the first call for all subsequent promises
+Set `leading: true` if you want to call `func` immediately and use the value from the first call for all subsequent promises.

+Supports passing a function as the `wait` parameter, which provides a way to lazily or dynamically define a wait timeout.